Mossy Glen/Rainbow Falls/Castle Point/Hamilton Point Loop

 Follow the lilac-blazed Scenic Trail as it descends precipitously from Castle Point over steep ledges.
 You’ll need to use your hands and carefully follow the lilac blazes.
 After a more gradual descent, you’ll reach the Hamilton Point Carriage Road.
 Turn left onto the road, which is marked with an “H” on yellow-diamond blazes.

-In another half a mile, you’ll reach Hamilton Point – another fabulous viewpoint, with deeply-fissured rocks separated from the main cliffs.
+In a third of a mile, you’ll reach Hamilton Point – another fabulous viewpoint, with deeply-fissured rocks separated from the main cliffs.
 To the left, the wall of cliffs in the distance is the ridge of Gertrude’s Nose.
-Continue along the road for another two miles, passing more spectacular views to the left.
+Continue along the road for another two miles, passing more spectacular views to the right.
 In about a mile, you’ll cross under a power line and soon reach Echo Rock, a particularly outstanding viewpoint.
 Just beyond, the road briefly splits into two routes, which soon rejoin each other.
 You’ll soon notice a line of cliffs to the left of the road.

-Continue ahead (bearing right) at the next junction, and then bear left at the following junction, joining the yellow-diamond-blazed Millbrook Mountain Carriage Road.
-In another 0.2 mile, you’ll reach the Lake Minnewaska Carriage Road, which circles Lake Minnewaska.
+Continue ahead (bearing right) at the next junction, then bear left at the following junction, joining the yellow-diamond-blazed Millbrook Mountain Carriage Road.
+In another quarter mile, you’ll reach the Lake Minnewaska Carriage Road, which circles Lake Minnewaska.
 Turn left and follow this road along the lake.
-When you reach the swimming area, continue ahead as the road climbs to an intersection with the Sunset Carriage Road.
+When you reach the swimming area, continue ahead (following the sign to the “parking lot”) as the road climbs to an intersection with the Sunset Carriage Road.
 Turn sharply left and follow the Sunset Carriage Road, which descends on switchbacks, passing a broad viewpoint on the way.
-At the base of the descent, turn right, cross the bridge over the Peters Kill, then turn left and follow the park access road back to the Awosting parking area where the hike began.
+At the base of the descent, turn right, cross the bridge over the Peters Kill, then turn left and follow a wide gravel path parallel to the park access road back to the Awosting parking area where the hike began.